scala/scala-lang/teach.md

 Kojo is in the coding curriculum in one state in India.

-You can check out examples of Kojo creations [here](https://codex.kogics.net).
+You can check out examples of Kojo creations at [The Kojo Code Exchange](https://codex.kogics.net).

 ### Scala Bridge